ndrean/UpImage/README.md

 :exclamation: The previous guard does not work on mobile.

+We set a `Process.send_after` to clean the temporary files after 3 minutes (an Env Var).
+Every new preview cancels the timer and sets a new one.
+This works even when the app is set in the background.

+Some edge cases may still remain.
+Probably a daily job cleaning task to remove file with "old" timestamp may be needed.

 :exclamation: Put no more than **one** per tag, usually a `<div>`, and place it in the beginning of the HTML markdown.
 You can create a `<div>` for this ‼️if needed.

 ### Dev mode: file change watch